Reissued after periodic review with updates to crime, terrorism, kidnapping, and a short-term event.

-Exercise increased caution in Bangladesh due to crime and terrorism.
+Exercise increased caution in Bangladesh due to crime, terrorism and the upcoming general election.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Reconsider travel to:

-Terrorist groups continue plotting possible attacks in Bangladesh.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, restaurants, places of worship, and local government facilities.
-There is a possibility of terrorist attacks in urban areas despite the heavy police presence.
+Terrorist attacks can happen with little or no warning, with terrorists targeting public areas such as tourist locations, transportation hubs, markets/shopping malls, restaurants, places of worship, school campuses, and government facilities.

 The next general election is anticipated to occur before January 2024, and political party rallies and other election-related activities have already commenced.
 Political rallies and demonstrations may be held with increasing frequency or intensity as the general election draws nearer.
 Travelers to Bangladesh should practice vigilance and remember that demonstrations intended to be peaceful can turn confrontational and escalate into violence.